Rwanda reopens land border with Uganda | DW | 31.01.2022

 Rwanda on Monday reopened its Gatuna border crossing with Uganda after a three-year closure, indicating an apparent thaw in relations.

-Rwanda announced the opening last week after a visit to its capital, Kigali, by Ugandan President Yoweri Museveni's son.
+Rwanda announced the opening last week after a visit to its capital, Kigali, by the son of Ugandan President Yoweri Museveni.

 Why was the border closed?

-Meanwhile, Uganda accused Rwanda of spying as well as killing two men in a 2019 incursion into Ugandan territory.
+Meanwhile, Uganda accused Rwanda of spying, in addition to killing two men in a 2019 incursion into Ugandan territory.
 Kigali has denied that claim.

 Comments from a Rwandan government spokesman on Sunday signaled that some animosity still lingers.